Robert James Borrowdale

 In 1955, the Borrowdales moved to Battle Creek, Michigan, where he taught English in a public high school.
 He declined an offer to teach at Washington Missionary College, now Washington Adventist University, choosing instead to stay in Battle Creek, where he and his wife had purchased a home and he had a teaching position.
 Although no longer teaching music, he continued to play violin, serving as a member of the Battle Creek and Kalamazoo orchestras.
 During this time, Borrowdale also became involved in residential construction with his father-in-law.

 In 1965, he began studying law at Wayne State University in Detroit, Michigan, completing a J.D. in 1968.
-Upon the family's return to Battle Creek, he established a law practice specializing in real estate, one that continues today.
-Although he still practices in the evenings and plays an occasional solo in church or at weddings and funerals, he no longer plays in orchestras because of vision problems.
+Upon the family\'s return to Battle Creek, he established a law practice specializing in real estate.
+Although he still practiced in the evenings and played an occasional solo in church or at weddings and funerals, he no longer played in orchestras because of vision problems.

-The Borrowdales have two sons, Robert, an M.D., and Gregory, a dentist, both residing in California.
-An avid tennis player in his earlier years, Borrowdale continues to play racquetball on a regular basis with a group of friends and professional colleagues.
-Given his age and his status as senior member of the group, he is known good naturedly as "Methuselah."
+The Borrowdales had two sons, Robert, an M.D., and Gregory, a dentist, both residing in California.
+An avid tennis player in his earlier years, Borrowdale continued to play racquetball on a regular basis with a group of friends and professional colleagues.
+Given his age and his status as senior member of the group, he was known good naturedly as "Methuselah."
 He continued to practice law until 2010, when he was 89.
 Following Mary Jean\'s death in 2019, Robert moved to Folsom, California to be close to family, where died on December 23, 2021, at the age of 100.